ashishrajsrivastava/AzureStack-QuickStart-Templates/README.md

 This repository contains Azure Resource Manager deployment templates that have been tested with Microsoft Azure Stack Development Kit.

+THis is a cosmetic change to contribute to open source

 ## What repository?

 The primary Azure Resource Manager templates repository on GitHub is the azure-quickstart-templates.
 You can find the repository here https://github.com/Azure/azure-quickstart-templates